MBA for Professionals Student Handbook - Tips for a Successful Experience

 - Seek assistance from faculty, staff, fellow students and University resources.

 - Plan your time.
 Atkinson courses require a consistent effort and pace as opposed to concentrated study for short periods of time.
 Understanding today's lecture, formula, or case usually depends on mastering the previous assignment

 - Avoid getting bogged down in one class and letting others slip.
 Understand the benefits and limitations of dropping or withdrawing from a course.
 You may withdraw from a course any time prior to the final class session of the course.
-Seek advice from the Program Director or Associate Dean/Director of Admission if you have questions.
+Seek advice from the Assistant Dean/Director of Admission if you have questions.

 - Use the tutors.

 Pursue the Tools of Knowledge, Experience and Career Management